 This is improper.
 Diane cannot use Kelly’s prior act of violence (the fight last year) to show that Kelly committed the act of violence now at issue (pushing Vicky).

 There are three exceptions to the rule against using character evidence.

 - Defendant’s Character: The defendant can offer evidence of his own good character to show that he acted in accordance with that good character on a specific occasion.

-- For example, Cady can introduce evidence that last semester, instead of getting in a fight with someone who had provoked her, she talked to the person and reached a peaceful resolution.
+- For example, Diane can introduce evidence that last semester, instead of getting in a fight with someone who had provoked her, she talked to the person and reached a peaceful resolution.

 - Victim’s Character: The defense can offer evidence of the victim’s character to prove that the victim acted in accordance with that character trait on a particular occasion.

 - Witness’s Character: Either the prosecution or defense can introduce evidence of a witness’s dishonesty.
 If this happens, the other side can then offer evidence of that witness’s honesty.